AnantharamanLab/VIBRANT/README.md

 6. [VIBRANT Files and Folders](#ff)
 7. [Contact](#contact)
 ______
 ### Caution: issues have been identified regarding usage of VIBRANT via bioconda install.
-You may want to consider installing via GitHub clone (Apr 3 2020).
+You may want to consider installing via GitHub clone to avoid these issues (Apr 3 2020).
 ______
 ## Updates for v1.2.1 (Mar 13 2020): <a name="updates"></a>
 #### Summary: